Mawkanin

 Mawkanin (မော့ကနင်; ကွာန်တၟံကၞေၚ်; also known as Ta Maw Kanin) is a large village in Ye Township in Mawlamyine District in the Mon State of southern Myanmar.
-Mawkanin is on the coastal plain, about 2 km east of the town of Lamaing and about 18 mile f Ye.
+Mawkanin is on the coastal plain, about 2 km east of the town of Lamaing and about 18 mile north of Ye.

 Geography

 Mawkanin is located in the coastal plain and surrounded by Maw Ka Nin River along the north side.
 The elevation is from 13 to 75 ft and the highest area is on the east side of the village.

 Populations

 According to the Myanmar Census 2014 report, the population in Mawkanin is 17,552 which are 8,403 males and 9,149 females.